When the next energy shock isn’t a surprise: prices, policy and instability

 Read More

-The UK’s Chancellor of the Exchequer, Rachel Reeves, has just delivered the three-year Spending Review (SR), the first multi-year settlement since 2021.
+Rachel Reeves, has just delivered the three-year Spending Review, the first multi-year settlement since 2021.

 Read More

 Seeing more video on your feed than normal?
-Me too, and it’s no coincidence – platforms, creators and audiences are loving the format.
+It’s no surprise – platforms, creators and audiences are loving the format.

 Read More

-Reform UK’s six-vote margin of victory in the Runcorn & Helsby parliamentary by-election last night is the narrowest ever by-election victory
+Reform UK’s six-vote margin of victory in the Runcorn & Helsby parliamentary by-election is the narrowest ever by-election victory.

 Read More